WHB139426/Grounded-Video-LLM/README.md

-We sharpen our model by incorporating
+We sharpen our model by incorporating:
 - An additional temporal stream to encode the relationships between frames.
 - Discrete temporal tokens enriched with specific time knowledge to represent timestamps.
 - A multi-stage training scheme, beginning with simple video-captioning tasks and progressively introducing video temporal grounding tasks of increasing complexity.
 To further enhance the temporal reasoning capability, we also curate a grounded VideoQA dataset by an automatic annotation pipeline.